voxels/ToyPhotoGallery/README.md

 # Toy Photo Gallery

-*ToyPhotoGallery* implements the design for a Google code interview that shows a photo gallery which transitions into a preview view.
+*ToyPhotoGallery* implements the design for a Google code interview that shows a photo gallery transitioning into a preview view.
+All work was authored, without referencing proprietary code, during the week provided.

+> video of the transition

+The transition is achieved by...

-In order to achieve a close representation of a typical production application, the photos used in the proof of concept are stored in a remote repository, rather than on device.
+In order to achieve an example reflecting a typical production application's functions, the gallery's photos are archived in a remote repository, rather than on device.
 Clean UX transitions for most apps must exist within the contexts of fetching paged results, cacheing sized copies, securing connections, reachability, and other concerns.

-For the purpose of this exercise, given the time constraints, the model controllers are representative of the foundation needed to support these kinds of activities.
-They contain inline documentation and are covered in unit tests.
-All work was authored during the week provided.
+For the purpose of this exercise, given the time constraints, the model controllers are representative of the foundation needed to support common activities by a mobile application.

 *ToyPhotoGallery* uses a variation of the MVVM design pattern to acheieve the gallery view controller design.
 An object graph is included below:

->description of object graph<
+> description of object graph

-More detail about the examples of techniques is offered in the section below.
+More detail about the examples of [techniques](#code-examples) is offered in the section below.

-## Dependencies
+## Required Dependency Setup

-*ToyPhotoGallery* requires Carthage for a run script build phase that copies in the frameworks for Bugsnag and Parse.
-Carthage can be installed with Homebrew.
+*ToyPhotoGallery* requires [Carthage](https://github.com/Carthage/Carthage#installing-carthage)) for a run script build phase that copies in the frameworks for [Bugsnag](https://www.bugsnag.com) and [Parse](http://parseplatform.org).
+Carthage is a lightweight alternative to [Cocoapods](https://cocoapods.org).
+Carthage can be installed with [Homebrew](https://brew.sh).
 In order to compile the project on a machine that does not have Carthage installed, follow the steps below:

-1) Install [Homebrew](https://brew.sh) with the follwing command in the Terminal:
+1) **Install Homebrew** with the follwing command in the Terminal:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-2) Install [Carthage](https://github.com/Carthage/Carthage#installing-carthage) with the following command in the Terminal:
+2) **Install Carthage** with the following command in the Terminal:

 ```
 brew install carthage